Jewish actor Nehemia Persoff looks back on the ups and downs of his first 102 years - ExBulletin

 Persoffs’ latest push to change his lifestyle was when he spent a lot of time, effort, and money putting on a one-man show in San Diego.
 He rented a 200-seat theater, but on opening night only 11 seats were occupied.

-Persoff is not religious but, he said, “I’m part of the whole Jewish experience… It’s great to be Jewish.
+Persoff is not religious but, he said, I am part of the whole Jewish experience.
+It’s great to be Jewish.

 His unprecedented acting career has taught him a thing or two about life, which he develops in his book.

-But “in hindsight, I’m so happy to have become an actor.
-Yes, there have been trials, but there have also been moments that are just plain heavenly… Thank you for reading my book.
-I hope that this is so. was worth it.”
+But looking back, I’m so happy to have become an actor.
+Yes, there were trials, but there were also times that were nothing short of heavenly.
+Thanks for reading my book.
+Hope it was worth it.

+The post office Jewish actor Nehemia Persoff looks back on the ups and downs of his first 102 years first appeared on the Jewish Telegraph Agency.

 Sources